Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 * **BRIO Award** from the Bronx Council on the Arts

-These accolades reflect the growing influence of poets who emerge from spoken word communities and expand into the broader literary world.
+These honors highlight the influence of spoken word poets as they expand into the broader literary world.

 ## A Bridge Between Spoken Word And Literary Poetry